huggingface/transformers/examples/research_projects/jax-projects/README.md

 ## How to setup TPU VM

-In this section we will explain how you can ssh into a TPU VM that has been given to you.
+In this section we will explain how you can ssh into a TPU VM that has been given to your team.
 If your username is in one of the officially defined projects [here](https://docs.google.com/spreadsheets/d/1GpHebL7qrwJOc9olTpIPgjf8vOS0jNb6zR_B8x_Jtik/edit?usp=sharing), you should have received two emails:

 - one that states that you have been granted the role "Community Week Participants" for the project hf-flax, and